Lucy-829928/ECE350-Lab/feedback-2/Lab2_Report_sub11.md

 ---- test4 ----
 PASS: k_mem_dealloc returned OK
 PASS: deallocated block was reusable
-FAIL: sliver of memory was lost
+PASS: sliver of memory was not lost
 <serial timeout>
 <end of test>

 ```
-### your score: 0.67/1.00
+### your score: 1.00/1.00

 ## test5
 Allocations are 4-byte aligned.